 I would not go all-in Hungary

 I would not go all-in Europe at this stage, but a small allocation to Budapest is very reasonable diversification.
 Interest rates are already high, the market will be less impacted by interest rate rises, which makes it even mire interesting in the current monetary environment.
 I discuss this in the full article.

 Non-EU people can obtain residency by investment through real estate in Hungary

 It’s a programme that absolutely never gets discussed anywhere, but yes, if you buy real estate in Hungary for a minimum of €180,000, using the right structure and lawyers, you can get residency for you and your family in Hungary.
 As Hungary is part of Shenghen, it effectively becomes like a Golden Visa in Greece or Latvia, with the difference that you are getting quality, well priced real estate.
 Taxes in Hungary are also very low, so it makes it one of the best tax bases in Europe as well.
-You can find more information about this little-known programme here.
+You can find more information about this little-known Hungary residency by investment program.

-Make sure to read the full analysis and article on investing in real estate in Budapest HERE.
+Make sure to read the full analysis and article on investing in real estate in Budapest.

 Available services in Hungary:

 - A Real Estate Lawyer in Budapest, Hungary

 - My favourite buyer’s agent in Budapest, Hungary